 Local units of government would incur additional costs if a local police agency is required to reimburse storage charges, bonds, or court fees to the owner or secured party of an abandoned vehicle or if the agency takes custody and pays the storage charges of an abandoned vehicle.
-To the extent that towing and storage fees are contested and revised as the bill provides, the bill would result in savings in towing and storage costs to some owners and secured parties of vehicles and a decrease in collected fees from vehicle towers and custodians.
+To the extent that towing and storage fees are contested and revised as the bill provides, the bill would result in savings in towing and storage costs for some owners and secured parties of vehicles and a decrease in collected fees from vehicle towers and custodians.
 There would be no fiscal impact on the Department of State, as the bill does not affect the \$25 fee amount remitted to the Secretary of State.
 There may be a minimal impact on local governments if a local police agency takes custody and stores the abandoned vehicle.
+These costs may be marginally offset by the provision allowing the vehicle custodian to charge \$75 to inspect a vehicle or an amount that would reimburse the actual cost of inspecting a vehicle.